timiskhakov/timiskhakov.github.io/_posts/2022-09-05-a-quic-chat.md

 ![TCP/IP](/assets/images/tcp-ip-in-action.png)
 {: refdef}

 The picture of the stack wouldn't be complete without the TLS protocol.
-Despite its name, Transport Layer Security, it seats between the transport and application layers, making sure data in transit is protected.
+Despite its name, Transport Layer Security, it sits between the transport and application layers, making sure data in transit is protected.
 On the sender's side, it encrypts the data before passing it down to the transport layer.
 On the receiver's end, TLS decrypts data coming from a transport protocol and sends it up to the application layer.
 TLS allows the client to authenticate the server, that is, to verify that the server is what the client thinks it is, and optionally allows the server to authenticate clients.

 This is, of course, a fairly simplified picture of the TCP/IP stack, but it should give us an idea of how it works.
-Now, in the context of this post we are mostly interested in the transport layer on which level QUIC operates.
+Now, in the context of this post we are mostly interested in the transport layer, which is where QUIC operates.
 But before we proceed to it, let's talk about TCP, UDP, and TLS.

 ### TCP

 When we make requests over the Internet, they normally travel through a bunch of networks connected via physical devices until they reach the destination server.
 With that many moving parts, failures may and do happen: packets get lost, networks are being congested, devices fail.
 TCP takes care of all that by ensuring that packets are delivered in the right order, retransmitting lost packets, and adapting the data transfer rate — in other words, it makes the connection reliable.

-When a client wants to send data to or receive data from the server, a TCP session has to be created first.
+When a client wants to exchange data with the server, a TCP session has to be created first.
 Once created, it allows for sending a stream of data back and forth between the parties.
 The session starts with a three-way handshake:

 {:refdef: style="text-align: center;"}
 ![TCP Handshake](/assets/images/tcp-handshake.png)